Seven (Taylor Swift song)

-"Seven" (stylized in all lowercase) is a song recorded by American singer-songwriter Taylor Swift, taken from her eighth studio album, Folklore, which was released on July 24, 2020, via Republic Records.
+"Seven" is a song by the American singer-songwriter Taylor Swift from her eighth studio album, Folklore (2020).
 Swift co-wrote the song with its producer, Aaron Dessner.

-"Seven" is a folk song with nostalgic lyricism blending present and past perspectives, which convey a 30-year-old Swift introspecting on her childhood and recalling the purity of her relationship with an old friend, and the then 7-year-old Swift incapable of understanding the domestic violence her friend experienced but realizing it years later, respectively.
-The song is led by Swift's upper register over a swirling piano line, complemented by acoustic guitars, drums, and a variety of strings.
+"Seven" is a folk song with nostalgic lyricism.
+It blends present and past perspectives: 30-year-old Swift reflecting on her childhood in Pennsylvania while recalling the purity of her relationship with an old friend and the then 7-year-old narrator incapable of understanding the domestic violence her friend had experienced but realizing it years later.
+The song is led by Swift's upper register over a swirling piano line, complemented by acoustic guitars, drums, and strings.

-The song garnered universal acclaim from music critics, many of whom chose it as a standout on Folklore for dealing with a sensitive topic like child abuse, and lauded its experimental composition and Swift's "lustrous" vocals, in addition to the undertones indicating the subject's queerness.
-Following the release of Folklore, "Seven" debuted at number 35 on the Billboard Hot 100, number 11 on the Rolling Stone Top 100, and number 7 on the US Hot Rock & Alternative Songs, simultaneously with the album's 15 other songs.
+The song garnered positive reviews from music critics, many of whom chose it as a standout on Folklore as it dealt with a sensitive topic like child abuse.
+They also highlighted the experimental composition and Swift's upper-register vocals.
+Following the release of Folklore, "Seven" debuted at number 35 on the Billboard Hot 100, number 11 on the Rolling Stone Top 100, and number 7 on the US Hot Rock & Alternative Songs.
 It also reached the top 30 in Australia, Canada, Malaysia, and Singapore.